mit-dci/opencx/dextechsurvey.md

 Maybe price-fee priority makes the problem of decentralized matching much simpler, by removing a constraint that was put there in order to enforce undefined "fairness" (time).

+One other issue with "provable fairness" is the issue that if you were to submit a log of all inputs, the current state, and a program to allow the user to verify that the inputs and program lead to the current state, then the user would take an equal amount of time to verify that the computation happened correctly.
+This isn't exactly feasible for most, since if we were to do this for Google then it's not like we all have servers that match up to Google's.

+Also this means if you did this for a program that doesn't stop, you essentially have to be running a clone of the system that the prover is running in order to keep up.
+So it would be better if we could verify that an exchange did some algorithm correctly in less time than it took the algorithm to run, hopefully constant or something with better asymptotic performance.

 ## Proof of assets
 Proof of assets and proof of solvency is something that has not been implemented in any major cryptocurrency exchange to date.
 The research for this topic was first introduced by Gregory Maxwell and Peter Todd in the bitcoin-wizards IRC.
 The Provisions paper suggests using additively homomorphic pederson commitments for zero knowledge proofs for proofs of solvency with certain properties.